 Then after your 2 sentence description, you have more space that you can fill in with keywords and hashtags.
 Here’s where you get to put all of your keyword research to use!

-Start listing keywords and phrases below your description, and then include hashtags that people may be using as well.
+Start listing keywords and phrases below your description, that will show up in search results.

 Here’s what I might include under my “Facebook marketing” pin description above.

 Social media marketing | small business marketing | entrepreneur | blog | blogging | online business | marketing ideas | social media tips | business tips